icare-nsw-psychology-claim

 Your case manager and treating team will review your progress regularly.
 If you're not ready to return to your previous role, alternative duties or retraining may be arranged.

-If your claim is denied, the insurer must provide a reason.
+If your claim is declined, the insurer must give written reasons.
 You can request a review of the decision or seek independent advice from a workers' compensation solicitor or union representative.

 Disputes can be lodged with the Personal Injury Commission.
 There are time limits for requesting a review, so it’s important to act quickly.